-A completed Form 8824 using the above example is included.
+A completed Form 8824 using the above example is included after page 11.

 Completion of IRS Form 8824.
 With the lines posted from the Worksheet to IRS Form 8824, the remaining open lines in Part III on Form 8824 can then be calculated.